Climate change focuses research on ocean areas depleted of oxygen, leading to discovery that topples tough doubts

 “Not all studies that do this kind of genome-based analysis take that extra step,” Stewart said with a long exhale.
 But it nailed nagging doubts.

 The thorough analyses produced a critical dataset for science to build upon.
-More study will be needed to find out what adaptations allow SAR11 bacteria to exist under such harsh conditions.
+More research will be needed to find out what adaptations allow SAR11 bacteria to exist under such harsh conditions.

 The following researchers coauthored the study: Despina Tsementzi, Jieying Wu, Luis M. Rodriguez-R, Andrew S. Burns, Piyush Ranjan, Cory C. Padilla, Neha Sarode, Jennifer B. Glass and Konstantinos T. Konstantinidis from Georgia Tech; Samuel Deutsch, Sangeeta Nath, Rex R. Malmstrom and Tanja Woyke from the U.S. Department of Energy; Benjamin K. Stone from Bowdoin College; Laura A. Bristow from the Max Planck Institute; Bo Thamdrup and Morten Larsen from the University of Southern Denmark.